 You can configure the same physical device several times with different characteristics, by using different device names.
 The lock name is a user specified string that is used for locking all such device configurations to prevent collision if several such devices (device names) are used concurrently.
 Use an identical lock name for all device definitions which use the same physical device.

-log_full shell script (Informix UNIX specific term) A script provided by ON-Bar that you can use to start backing up logical-log files when OnLine Server issues a logfull event alarm.
-The Informix ALARMPROGRAM configuration parameter defaults to the <INFORMIXDIR>/etc/log_full.sh, where <INFORMIXDIR>/etc/log_full.sh, where <INFORMIXDIR> is the OnLine Server home directory.
-If you do not want logical logs to be backed up continuously, set the ALARMPROGRAM configuration parameter to <INFORMIXDIR>/etc/ no_log.sh.
+log_full shell script

+(Informix Server UNIX specific term) A script provided by ON-Bar that you can use to start backing up logical log files when Informix Server issues a logfull event alarm.
+The Informix Server ALARMPROGRAM configuration parameter defaults to the INFORMIXDIR/etc/log_full.sh, where INFORMIXDIR is the Informix Server home directory.
+If you do not want logical logs to be backed up continuously, set the ALARMPROGRAM configuration parameter to INFORMIXDIR/etc/no log.sh.